Get the Culture Gabfest and all of Slate's culture coverage here.

 4. Critics at Large | The New Yorker

-Slate Culture launched 18 years ago and published 3441 episodes to date.
+Slate Culture Feed launched 18 years ago and published 3441 episodes to date.
 You can find more information about this podcast including rankings, audience demographics and engagement in our podcast database.

 Our systems regularly scour the web to find email addresses and social media links for this podcast.
 We scanned the web and collated all of the contact information that we could find in our podcast database.
 But in the unlikely event that you can't find what you're looking for, our concierge service lets you request our research team to source better contacts for you.

-Rephonic pulls ratings and reviews for Slate Culture from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.
+Rephonic pulls ratings and reviews for Slate Culture Feed from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.

 View all the reviews in one place instead of visiting each platform individually and use this information to decide if a show is worth pitching or not.

-Recent guests on Slate Culture include:
+Recent guests on Slate Culture Feed include:

 To view more recent guests and their details, simply upgrade your Rephonic account.
 You'll also get access to a typical guest profile to help you decide if the show is worth pitching.